 Deep Copy

 When you need a deep copy then you need to implement it yourself.
 When the copied object contains some other object its references are copied recursively in deep copy.
 When you implement deep copy be careful as you might fall for cyclic dependencies.
 If you don’t want to implement deep copy yourselves then you can go for serialization.
 It does implements deep copy implicitly and gracefully handling cyclic dependencies.
+One more disadvantage with this clone system is that, most of the interface / abstract class writers in java forget to put a public clone method.
+For example you can take List.
+So when you want to clone their implementations you have to ignore the abstract type and use actual implementations like ArrayList by name.
+This completely removes the advantage and goodness of abstractness.

+When implementing a singleton pattern, if its superclass implements a public clone() method, to prevent your subclass from using this class’s clone() method to obtain a copy overwrite it and throw an exception of type CloneNotSupportedException.

+Note that clone is not for instantiation and initialization.
+It should not be synonymously used as creating a new object.
+Because the constructor of the cloned objects may never get invoked in the process.
+It is about copying the object in discussion and not creating new.
+It completely depends on the clone implementation.
+One more disadvantage (what to do there are so many), clone prevents the use of final fields.
+We have to find roundabout ways to copy the final fields into the copied object.

+Clone is an agreement between you, compiler and implementer.
+If you are confident that you all three have good knowledge of java, then go ahead and use clone.
+If you have a slightest of doubt better copy the object manually.

 Ques: Java has the ability to create a copy of object with similar attributes and state form original object.
 This concept in java is called cloning.
 To implement cloning, we have to implementjava.lang.Cloneable interface and override clone() method from Object class.
 It is a good idea to prevent cloning in a singleton class.
 To prevent cloning on singleton object, let us explicitly throw CloneNotSupportedException exception in clone() method.